 Privatize selected government services

-The privatization of the first and third flour milling companies has completed.
-This involved a competitive tender process for the shares of two of the four milling companies to strategic investors.
+The privatization of the four Milling Companies (MC) has completed; both phase one (MC1 and MC3) and phase 2 (MC2 AND MC4).
+This involved a competitive tendering process for the shares of the four milling companies to strategic investors.

 Agreements for two water desalination projects, Jubail-3, for independent water production and Yanbu-4, for independent water production, were finalized.

 The Privatization program finalized phase one of the initiative to attract private investment to finance the construction of educational buildings and launched the tender for phase two.